 The goal for many CSPs is to converge and simplify network design and operations.
 They need lower capital costs to upgrade their network and make it easier to manage to reduce operating costs.
 For example, the ORAN initiative is being driven by a number of leading CSPs to dramatically drive down the cost of 5G RAN deployments and deliver open platforms for service innovation.
 The same is needed for broadband services.

-What are the benefits of a software-based disaggregated network at the edge?
+Benefits of a software-based disaggregated network at the network edge

 To enable service agility and scalability, the edge network will need to be architected like hyperscale clouds – i.e. open, standard, cloud-software based.